Lee Hicken: Take Us Home: Leeds United (2019 & 2020)

 At the start of the 2018–19 season, it was agreed that The City Talking would produce a season-long behind-the-scenes docu-series about Leeds United, entitled Take Us Home: Leeds United.
 The six-part docuseries debuted on Amazon Prime in August 2019 and closely follows Marcelo Bielsa's team throughout the 2018–19 season, including "Spygate" and how the club handled the fallout of the infamous saga.
 The failed Dan James transfer from Swansea City to Leeds in January 2019 is also featured with extensive footage.
 The first episode of the series premiered at Everyman cinema in Leeds on August 14, 2019 with the majority of Bielsa's squad present.
 Leeds United chief executive Angus Kinnear addressed the audience at Everyman while Hicken also spoke along with club captain Liam Cooper.
 The series, which The City Talking filmed in Argentina, Norway and Australia, earned popular acclaim from the club's global fanbase, despite the team's failure to earn promotion.
 The final episode includes an exclusive interview with Bielsa, a rarity during his long and distinguished coaching career spanning several decades and continents.

 Season 2 of the show follows the club through the 2019–20 season as the team looks to go one-better than the previous year.
 Another dramatic campaign is interrupted by the global pandemic and the season is stopped indefinitely at the end of the first half of the story.
 The second half of the series follows the team through to the end of the season as they look to seal a place back in the Premier League.

 The show has won Royal Television Society Awards for 'Best Documentary Series' and 'Best Use of Music & Sound'.

 Welcome to Berlin (2021)

 In August 2020, it was announced by Variety that Hicken would direct a new documentary series for Pulse Films on Berlin and the football club, Hertha BSC.
 Academy Award Winner, James Marsh is an executive producer on the show.

-Davey Boy (2022)
+Macho Man (2022)

-In 2021, it was announced Hicken would write and direct a new film 'Davey Boy' based on the life of legendary professional wrestler 'The British Bulldog, Davey Boy Smith'.
+In 2021, it was announced Hicken would write and direct a new film 'Macho Man' based on the life of legendary professional wrestler 'Macho Man Randy Savage'.
 The film is due for release in 2022.